Hudsent History, Family Crest & Coats of Arms

 Early Notables of the Hudsent family (pre 1700)

 Notables of the family at this time include Henry Hudson (1560-1611), English navigator explorer for whom the Hudson's Bay, Canada is named; Jeffrey Hudson (1619-c.1682), an English court dwarf at the court of Queen Henrietta Maria, nicknamed the "Queen's...

 Another 39 words (3 lines of text) are included under the topic Early Hudsent Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hudsent family to the New World and Oceana
+Migration of the Hudsent family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Hudsents to arrive on North American shores: Robert Hudson, who arrived in Virginia in 1623; William Hudson, who settled in Virginia in 1635; Ralph Hudson, who settled in Massachusetts with his wife Marie and three children in 1635.

 - ^ Hanks, Patricia and Flavia Hodges, A Dictionary of Surnames.
 Oxford: Oxford University Press, 1988.
 Print.
 (ISBN 0-19-211592-8)

 - ^ Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)